The Big Island Hawaii Guide

 It’s true that every Hawaiian island has something different to offer—but it’s also true that there a lot of different experiences to be had even on a single island.
 And despite all the arguments to be made for the superiority of any given destination—visitors tend to be overwhelmingly loyal to either the place they went on family vacations growing up or their honeymoon spots—“the best island” is, like most things, a matter of opinion.
-We started off our Hawaii guide with four of the major islands between which goop loyalties are divided: The Big Island is cool because it’s home to the majority of the world’s climate zones; you can see snowcapped mountains, black and white sand beaches, jungles, and active volcanoes.
-Maui could be said to be the Big Island’s more luxurious counterpart, while people who favor Kauai’s mountain-and-farm landscape will tell you that it’s preferred because it’s low-key in comparison to the other islands.
-More urban Oahu is home to the fun surf haven that is the North Shore, and the capital city of Honolulu, which deserves a guide unto itself.
-In other words, keep checking back with us for more to come on all the islands—in the meantime, here are some of our top picks.
+The Big Island is cool because it’s home to the majority of the world’s climate zones; you can see snowcapped mountains, black and white sand beaches, jungles, and active volcanoes.
+It’s also great for families and easily accessible by direct flight from Los Angeles.
+Not your cup of tea?
+We also have a guide to the more luxurious Maui, a guide to the more urban Oahu (which is home to Honolulu), and a guide to the lovely and low-key Kauai.

 Fairmont Orchid1 N. Kaniku Dr., Kohala Coast | 808.885.2000